-- K.C. joshi, An Introduction to the Administrative Law, Central Law Agency. - SP Sathe, Administrative Law ,Lexix Nexis. - Wade & Philips, Constitutional and Administrative Law, Longman.
+- R1.
+K.C.
+Joshi, An Introduction to the Administrative Law, Central Law Agency. - R2 SP Sathe, Administrative Law, Lexix Nexis. - R3 Wade & Philips, Constitutional and Administrative Law, Longman.

-CLO Description Bloom's Taxonomy Level CLO1 State the definition nature and scope; theories and doctrines and functions of administrative law.
-Will be able to differentiate 1.
-2. 7 between the constitutional law and administrative law.
-Remembering, The students will be able to explain and apply the law relating administrative functions like judicial, legislative and administration.
+CLO Description Bloom's Taxonomy Level CLO1 By the end of this course, the students will be able to state the definition nature and scope; theories and doctrines and functions of administrative law.
+Will be able to differentiate 1, 3, 4 between the constitutional law and administrative law.
+The students will be able to explain and apply the law relating Remembering, Apply, Analyzing administrative functions like judicial, legislative and administration.
 The students will be able to analyze the principle of Rule of law and separation of power.
-CLO2 Interpret the legislative functions, necessity and 2, 3, 4 0202 Constitutionality of delegated legislation, and will be able to - , 3, . elaborate various control related to it with the help of case laws.
-Understanding, Applying, Analyzing, CLO3 Understand the judicial functions of Administration, nature of Administrative Tribunals.
-They will be able to analyze the 2, 3, 4 principles of natural justice.
+CLO2 The students will be able to interpret the legislative functions, necessity and Constitutionality of delegated 2, 3, 4 legislation, and will be able to elaborate various control Understanding, related to it with the help of case laws.
+Applying, Analyzing, CLO3 Students will be able to understand the judicial functions of Administration, nature of Administrative Tribunals.
+They 2, 3, 4 will be able to analyze the principles of natural justice.
 Understanding, Applying, Analyzing

 CLO4 Demonstrate the understanding of the Control mechanism of administrative discretion and action, Doctrine of Legitimate 2,3,4 expectation.
-The students will be able to determine the Tortuous and Contractual liability of administrative authority and Understanding, Applying, examine the Composition - functions - jurisdiction of Ombudsman, Central Vigilance Commission Analyzing
+The students will be able to determine the Tortuous and Contractual liability of administrative authority and examine the Composition - functions - jurisdiction of Understanding, Applying, Analyzing Ombudsman, Central Vigilance Commission